oneki/oneki.github.io/docs/framework/form/040_bind.md

 ## useBind hook

 To create a synchronous bind inside a wrapper component, you should use the **`useBind`** hook.
-This hook has the same signature than the **[bind](#bind-method)** method but forces a rerending of the component when one of the observed value is changed
+This hook has the same signature as the **[bind](#bind-method)** method but forces a rerending of the component when one of the observed value is changed

 ```jsx
 import { useBind } from 'onekijs-cra'; // or from 'onekijs-next'